named-data/ndn-cpp/INSTALL.md

 * Optional: libsqlite3 (for key storage)
 * Optional: OSX Security framework (for key storage)
 * Optional: Protobuf (for the ProtobufTlv converter and ChronoSync)
+* Optional: log4cxx (for debugging and log output)
 * Optional: Doxygen (to make documentation)

 Following are the detailed steps for each platform to install the prerequisites.